 Even professional writers need their work proofread (take it from me).
 And even professional editors shouldn’t review their own work – most writers know that effectively reviewing your own writing is very difficult, especially with short turnaround times.

-So don’t lump proofreading as an additional task onto an already overburdened team who probably aren’t trained editors anyway.
+So don’t pass proofreading onto an already overburdened team who probably aren’t trained editors anyway.
 Instead, contract an external proofreader who can quickly and thoroughly review your marketing output with a clear mind.
-Proofreading, unlike copy editing, isn’t particularly expensive or time-consuming, and it’s a good way to eliminate both grammar issues and the awkward faux pas that can sometimes slip through into front-facing assets.
+Proofreading, unlike copy editing, isn’t particularly expensive or time-consuming, and is a good way to eliminate both grammar issues and the awkward faux pas that can sometimes slip through into front-facing assets.

 Kreiner, D. S., Schnakenberg, S. D., Green, A. G., Costello, M. J. & McClin, A. F. (2002) Effects of Spelling Errors on the Perception of Writers.
 The Journal of General Psychology.
 129(1), 5–17.
 DOI: 10.1080/00221300209602029